 - Is there a need to buy additional hardware for test execution?

-- What are the latest h/w technologies that can help optimizing the test execution?
+- What are the latest h/w technologies that can help optimize the test execution?

 So you just need to challenge yourself and tighten up the previous benchmarks.